Gülşen (singer): August 2022 arrest

 Many fellow singers, artists and celebrities published statements in support of Gülşen.
 In the day following her arrest, a video surfaced of Fenerbahçe S.K. fans at a stadium singing her hit "Yurtta Aşk Cihanda Aşk".
 In a post published on Twitter, the Main Opposition Leader Kemal Kılıçdaroğlu asked for the artist to be released immediately. Ömer Çelik, the spokesman for the ruling party AKP, spoke in support of arresting Gülşen, stating "inciting hatred is not an art form".

 The decision to arrest Gülşen, known for her revealing stage outfits and her support for the LGBT community, and to impose new bans on some music festivals in Turkey was described by government critics as an attempt by the ruling party and its leader Recep Tayyip Erdoğan (an İmam Hatip graduate) to garner support from the religious and conservative figures ahead of the 2023 presidential and parliamentary elections and shift people's minds away from the economic issues.

 On 27 August, a spokesperson for the United States Department of State expressed concerns about the effects of "censorship and judicial harassment" on freedom of expression in Turkey.
 On the same day, a group of women gathered in Istanbul to protest the investigation and arrest, which they felt was in contrast to the cases of those who commit violence against women in the country and are allowed to avoid immediate judicial punishment.

 On 29 August 2022, Gülşen was released from jail following a ruling by the Istanbul criminal court and was placed under house arrest pending a trial.
 The decision came after an appeal against her imprisonment by her lawyer, with the court agreeing to her release based on the fact that she had a small child, "was not a flight risk and was unlikely to tamper with evidence".

 On 2 September 2022, the 48-page indictment was completed with 702 complaints from different individuals, "a pro-government women's rights organization and an association from the religious school".
 On 12 September 2022, the house arrest was lifted but she was banned from travelling abroad and instructed to register at a police station every week.

 On 21 October 2022, she made her first court appearance, where she denied the charges leveled against her.
 The requirement to register weekly at a police station was lifted, but she was still banned from making any foreign trips.
 On 26 October 2022, an Istanbul court lifted the travel ban.

-In March 2023, it was reported that the prosecutor was demanding for Gülşen to face a sentence of 1 to 3 years in prison.
+In March 2023, it was reported that the prosecutor was demanding for Gülşen to face a sentence of one to three years in prison.
+In May 2023, a court sentenced her to one year in prison which was changed to a 10-month suspended sentence due to her "respectful stance" in court, but she would face prison if she reoffends within the next five years.